looselytyped/angudone-backend/README.md

 - Use `todosApp.filter` to define a new filter.
 This filter will actually return the filter function that accepts the text to be transformed.
 It looks to see if the text ends with `#now` and if so replaces `#now` with todays date.

 See source code

+### Define a factory for Todos and use Dependency injection to inject it into the controller

+- Use 'todosApp.factory' to define a new factory called `Todos`.
+This takes a callback function as the second argument that returns the array of todos
+- Inject the todos in the controller by passing the `Todos` as the second argument to the controller definition

+See source code